Wednesday, October 21, 2020

 Quirke in coffin

 The tans and RIC burst in Quirke's door and dragged him from bed.
-They then took him quayside and lynched him from a lampost before unloading 11 bullets into his abdomen.
+They then took him quayside and lynched him from a lampost before shooting 11 bullets into his body.
 Thinking he was dead, the tans and RIC left and went off to continue their night of terror in the city of tribes.

-Despite being half hanged and shot 11 times, Quirke managed to crawl back towards his lodgings and slumped in its front door.
-Neighbours came to his aid and Fr Michael Griffin arrived and stayed with Quirke until he breathed his last breath as dawn was breaking over the River Corrib.
-Fr Griffin would suffer the same fate as Quirke just two months later when he was taken from his home by tans and killed.
+Despite being half hanged and shot 11 times, Quirke managed to crawl back towards his lodgings and slumped in it's front door.
+Neighbours came to his aid and Fr Michael Griffin arrived and stayed with Quirke until he drew his last breath as dawn was breaking over the River Corrib.
+Fr Griffin would suffer the same fate as Quirke just two months later when he was taken from his home by tans and brutally murdered.

 Quirke had a joint funeral in Galway with Mulvoy before his remains were brought back to his native city and laid to rest in the Republican Plot at St Finbarrs Cemetery.